Soul Force in the Age of AI

 • Daily (Independent):

-PRISM meditation and self-inquiry practice with an AI tool
+PRISM meditation and self-inquiry practice

 • Weekly (Live · 90 minutes):